trychlos/pwix-i18n/README.md

 The callback may return `false` to stop the enumeration.

 Example:
-- if language='en_US', the callback will be called with 'en-US' and 'en' languages.
+- if language='en_US', the callback will be successively called with 'en-US' and 'en' languages.

-This is not a typo: internally `pwixI18n` replaces underscores with hyphens, and so will be triggered the callback.
+This is not a typo: internally `pwix:i18n` replaces underscores with hyphens, and so will be triggered the callback.

 Callback prototype is `cb( language )`.